 Indian food uses a lot of spices and ingredients that have known to be good for the body and soul.
 This Methi Chicken recipe is one of our most prepared dishes at home and it is very easy to make.
 Continue reading “Easy Methi Chicken Recipe”

+I have a great recipe for Indian Style Chicken Marinade that I recently discovered.
 I’ve been cooking a lot lately and recipe testing for the website which is ironic since I haven’t been posting much.
 Thing is, people usually think that it’s just a recipe to prepare but there are lots of chores that go behind the scenes.
 Shooting and styling the food, editing pictures, and only then uploading it to the website along with the recipe.
 The process takes hours or even a couple of days for each recipe.
 Continue reading “Indian Style Chicken Marinade”

 So, I’ve decided that I’m going to post a recipe of a chosen flavor on the first Saturday of every month.
 The flavor of this month happens to be…Eggs!
 Continue reading “Flavor of the Month – EGG!”